flagshipcompany/shopify-app-public/README.md

 Accept the permissions it needs and you're almost done!

-## Connecting the app to the Smartship API
+## Connecting the app to the SmartShip API

 When the app is installed, you will be taken to this page where you register your token to the app.